 npm run build

-This will create a sitemap.xml
+This will generate a sitemap.xml

 next/image

-Structured data helps search engines understand your content better and can lead to rich snippets in search results.
-Use JSON-LD to add structured data to your Next.js pages.
+component as mentioned above.Structured data helps search engines understand your content better and can improve your chances of appearing in rich snippets.
+You can add structured data to your Next.js pages using the next/head

 <Head>